 Sir Charles Tupper Medical Building, Theatre C

-Join our guest experts for a thought-provoking conversation on how Dalhousie is building strong health outcomes through research.
+Our guest experts engaged in a thought-provoking conversation on how Dalhousie is building strong health outcomes through research.

 The last few years have highlighted global gaps in health care—stark inequities, a prohibitive lack of reliable and accessible data, lags in the development, manufacturing, and delivery of vaccines and therapies, and more.

 Dalhousie is the nexus of health-related research, education, and outreach programs in Atlantic Canada.
 With faculties of medicine, health, and dentistry, the university has a concentration of health disciplines that is one of the largest in the country and creates a vibrant and collaborative community of professionals who are dedicated to improving health outcomes and building strong health systems – through health education and more accessible care, and drive health research that finds solutions for individuals, populations, and health care systems.